 Ideal for unique jewelry, stunning décor, and stylish craft; mother of pearl has different applications.
 Many of us consider it similar to pearls, as both have the same components.
 However, mother of pearl is a different gemstone.
 It is abundant and versatile.
 Let’s explore this gemstone in detail.

-Are you looking for mother of pearl?
-Take a look at mother of pearl on Etsy, usually the most choices of handmade, unique and creative goods.
-Wanna read the guide on other gemstones?
-See this full list.
+Still looking for your perfect mother of pearl?
+Take a look at a selection of mother of pearl on Etsy. the leading online global marketplace of handmade, vintage, and creative goods.

 The ‘mother of pearl’ term is derived from ‘mater perlarun’, a Latin phrase.
 Chemically, mother of pearl refers to an organic lustrous lining present on the inner layer of a mollusk’s shell that is known to produce nacre.
 Thus, nacre is another word for this gemstone.
 It is referred to as the substance that makes pearls.

 A popular belief is that the shells lined with nacre are the belly wherein pearls are formed.
 This is perhaps why it is the iridescent gem is called the mother of pearl.
 As a result, many people believe that the actual pearl and mother of pearl are identical.

 Although they both share some traits, they are different from one another.
 Mother of pearl is nothing but nacre.
 On the other hand, pearl is nothing but the layers of nacre.